Okay, I’m Ready to Change – So Now what?

 - You are happy: You have just wrapped yourself in so much unhappiness (yours and the unhappiness of others) you can’t see you are happy.

-- You are content: You just keep listening to ego’s wants and desires which you have been taught, and believe, they are yours.
+- You are content: You simply keep listening and react to your ego’s wants and desires.
+This is something you have been taught and now believe, these wants are yours.
 Therefore, you don’t see yourself as content.

-- You are complete: You have just been taught, or convinced, that you are not complete and material things, or other people, will complete you.
+- You are complete: You have just been taught, or convinced, that you are not complete and material things, or other people, or better titles will complete you.
 They won’t.

 - There is no superiority among human beings.
 We are all the same and individuality has been introduced to separate us and give the illusion superiority does exist and must be defended.